danielsidev/docker-swarm-nginx/README.md

 * 2 - When a request arrives in aby node in the port 80, the load balancer forwards to any one replics from Nginx that are runing in your overlay network.

->  Swarm make a inteligent layer, distributing requests to port 80 and any replic avilable in your service, ensuring resilience and high availability.
+>  **Swarm make a inteligent layer, distributing requests to port 80 and any replic avilable in your service, ensuring resilience and high availability.
+It's allows configure N replicas, CPU unit and memory resources.
+And it's allows scaling the services.**

 ### Start Docker Swarm